 What is tuition?

-Tuition is your cost for attending the UW.
+Tuition is the cost of attending the UW.
 Tuition usually covers the charges for course registration.
-Some courses, however, have extra expenses (such as lab fees); in such cases, the UW may charge additional fees to cover these added instructional costs.
+Some courses, however, have extra expenses (such as lab fees); in such cases, the UW may charge additional fees to cover these added expenses.
 All costs are subject to change.

 When is tuition due?

 Tuition is due quarterly, by Friday of the third week of each quarter.

 Wait for an official tuition bill.
 You’ll receive an email to your UW email account reminding you to check your tuition statement on MyUW.

 At any time, you may find your current balance and check the status of your financial aid award using MyUW Personal Services.

 You may authorize online access to your statement for one or two additional people (for example, parents).
 To authorize, go to your MyUW tuition statement and use the Information Release Authorization link.
 If you do not authorize access, only you can see your account.